lukeverano/lukeverano.github.io/index.md

 * Lab 6, Part 1

   This lab was my favorite to do, working on shell commands was fun.
-Also, learning about how to use element and index about the sandwich was simple in the lectures
+Also, learning about how to use element and index about the sandwich was simple in the lectures.